shraiysh/CoolSemanticAnalyzer/README.md

 * If method has been redeclares in the same scope the first declaration/defintion is considered valid.
 * Redefined attributes are dealt with similarly and the first is considered valid.

+# Testing
+## Visitor testing
+Individual cases for all the errors being reported are written in test_cases/visitorChecks.
+Some passing cases are also written.

+* __checkAssignVisit.cl__ - Test cases for semantic analysis of an assign node.
+Type conforming and asignment to self is checked.
+Undeclared variables also reported.
+* __checkAttrVisit.cl__ - Test cases for semantic analysis of an attr node.
+Checks type of attr should be defined and that the types conform on assignment.
+* __checkBranch_TypecaseVisit.cl__ - Test cases for semantic analysis of branch node and typecase nodes.
+Checks that self cannot be bound, no undefined class and no two cases should be of same class
+* __checkBranchVisit.cl__ - Test case for usage of branch variable inside the expression in type_case
+* __checkClassVisit.cl__ - Test cases for semantic analysis of class node.
+Checks for attribute redefinitions, and that they should not be named self
+* __checkDispatch.cl__ - Test cases for semantic analysis of dispatch node - static and normal.
+Makes sure that the method exists and that it is called with conforming and correct number of arguments.
+For static dispatch, it also makes sure that the class is defined and that it is an ancestor of the type of object calls it.
+* __checkFormalVisit.cl__ - Test cases for semantic analysis of formal node.
+Checks that self should not be name of argument and that variables are not defined multiple times.
+* __checkLoopIfElseLet.cl__ - Test cases for semantic analysis of If-else, while-loop node and let.
+Checks that the predicate must be boolean.
+Checks that the join of types of if and else branch must conform with type of variable that gets this value.
+For let nodes, it checks that self should not be initialized, undefined types should not be used and datatypes should conform
+* __checkMethodVisit.cl__ - Test cases for semantic analysis of method node.
+Return type must be defined and must conform with the value of body.
+* __testOps.cl__ - Test cases for semantic analysis of operator nodes.
+Mainly for types of operands and reports an error if they are not permitted.
+* __testUndeclObj.cl__ - Test cases for use of undeclared object.

+## Inheritance Cycle and Main testing
+These test cases focus on the inheritance cycle and the main method of Main class in a program.
+They also check for invalid multiple class definitions and invalid method overloading
+* __testInheritanceCycleFail.cl__ - Checks for inheritance cycle.
+And this should report and error
+* __testInheritanceCycleSuccess.cl__ - There is no inheritance cycle here, this should pass flawlessly.
+* __testMainClassFail.cl__ - Main class is absent in the program.
+Error should be reported
+* __testMainClassPass.cl__ - Program has a main class, so no error
+* __testMainMethodFail[01,02].cl__ - No main method in Main class or main method has some args in that, which is an error
+* __testMethodOverloading.cl__ - Program has multiple methods with same name, but different signatures.
+This is not allowed in cool
+* __testMultipleClassDef.cl__ - Program has multiple class definitions of the same name.
+This is also invalid.